WillianPaiva/1flow/README.md

 # License

 1flow is released under the GNU Affero GPL v3.
-See the `COPYING` file for license full text.
+See the `COPYING` file for details.

 # Project management and contact